SalamPS/TekkomFiber/README.md

 - Download required files from the link provided in the `license.txt` inside of public folder
 - Download different assets and change their paths on `Viewer.jsx`

+You also able to see and download the build edition of this Repo on [TekkomFiber: Deploy][deploy]

 ## License

 MIT